 Yes, Chiang Mai is one of the places with the best travel destinations in Northern Thailand for its numerous attractions.
 But today, we would like to introduce to you more fascinating places in the North.
-Specifically, provinces surrounding Chiang Mai which don’t take too long to get there.
+Specifically, we will present you provinces surrounding Chiang Mai which don’t take too long to get there.
 Let’s check out where you could go for the best day trips from Chiang Mai!

 1. Chiang Rai

 A haven for those who love visiting historical temple sites.

 Location: 197.2 km northeast of Chiang Mai (4-hour drive)

 - Wat Rong Khun (White Temple) – Wat Rong Khun is a unique white temple.
 The use of the color white carries meaning and encourages visitors to reflect on Buddhist teachings that show the way to escape from the worldly temptations, desires, and greed and focus on the mind instead.

 - Baan Dam (Black House) – Baan Dan or Black House is a collection of more than 40 houses in black color and various shapes.
 This place is a museum, art studio and traditional house at the same time.